fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 The Top Menu Bar contains (from left to right):

 * An indicator to show that the editor is connected to a behavior tree instance
+* Additional settings available by clicking the cog icon
+  * A toggle to control the transmission of data flow information
   * A dropdown menu to select which ROS namespace to monitor (you can run multiple behavior trees in different namespaces)
-* A refresh button
   * A special config button to change the address of the rosbridge server
-* Options to enable publishing of subtree data making it easier to monitor complex trees.
 * Buttons to control the execution of the currently loaded BT.
 * Buttons to load a BT from, or save it to, a ROS package.
 * Buttons to upload a BT YAML to the editor or download the YAML of the currently loaded BT